From a Neurodivergent Drupal to a Neurotypical one

 to remove the issue fork and upgrade the version to the latest.
 This command also merely edits composer.json.

-Do not use merge diffs from drupal directly like https://git.drupalcode.org/project/encryption/-/merge_requests/4.diff because that leads to a supply change attack.
+Do not use merge diffs from drupal directly like https://git.drupalcode.org/project/encryption/-/merge_requests/4.diff because that leads to a supply chain attack.
 Instead, save the patch locally and apply as above.

 Now commit the new composer.json